• Formulas

 Macros Mondays – How To Attach A Macro To Command Button In Excel

 Time for another #macromonday, welcome.
-Today let’s look at saving even more time in Excel by attaching that great macro you have written to a button on your worksheet so it can be ran without having to remember the shortcut key you assigned to the macro.
+Today let’s look at saving even more time in Excel by attaching that great macro you have written to a button on your worksheet.
+The Macro can then run without having to remember the shortcut key you assigned to the macro

-So there are two parts to this procedure, the first is to place the command button on your worksheet and the second is to assign your macro to it. (well there is a third that is writing the macro of course, but that is for another time).
+So, there are two parts to this procedure.
+The first is to place the command button on your worksheet.
+The second is to assign your macro to it. (well there is a third that is writing the macro of course, but that is for another time).

 1. Place the Command Button on your Excel Worksheet.